Planning to get behind the wheel in the Netherlands? Make sure you’re covered with our complete guide to car insurance in the Netherlands.

 Car insurance companies in the Netherlands are regulated by the Dutch Central Bank (De Nederlandsche Bank – DNB) and the Netherlands Authority for Financial Markets (Autoreteit Financiele Markten – AFM).
 The Netherlands Vehicle Authority (RDW) is responsible for checking that all vehicles in the country are properly insured.

 Can you use car insurance from another country in the Netherlands?

 If you move to the Netherlands from another EU country, you can use an existing valid insurance policy.
 However, this is only if coverage provided is equivalent to Dutch insurance coverage and your foreign insurer allows it.

-Citizens on non-EU countries moving to the Netherlands will usually have to take out a new Dutch car insurance policy straightaway.
+Citizens from non-EU countries moving to the Netherlands usually have to take out a new Dutch car insurance policy straightaway.

 Types of car insurance in the Netherlands

 There are three main types of car insurance in the Netherlands.
 These are categorized as follows.

 Third-party liability (WA-verzekering)

 This is the mandatory minimum level of vehicle insurance in the Netherlands.
 This covers the damage caused by your car to other parties, including damage to vehicles, damage to property, and injuries to others.
 It provides coverage if you have an accident where you were at fault.